 This accreditation process, once completed, is a proven contemporary management model and presents the Chief Executive Officer (CEO) with a blueprint that promotes the efficient use of resources and improves service delivery—regardless of the size, geographic location, or functional responsibilities of the agency for many years thereafter.
 This methodology is sustainable once the foundation for accreditation is built and can then further enhance the community trust and police accountability.

-The Enhancing Professionalism in Mexican Law Enforcement Agencies Initiative is funded through a three-year, $1 million grant from the United States Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL).
+The Enhancing Professionalism in Mexican Law Enforcement Agencies Initiative is funded through a four-year, $4.8 million grant from the United States Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL).
 With this funding support, the Police Foundation and CALEA will join together in an unprecedented and unique collaboration to support the U.S.-Mexico Mérida Initiative and to help foster professional police services, trust and confidence in Mexican law enforcement.

 Police services, Accreditation, CALEA, Emergency Communications Centers, assessing agency readiness, International Narcotics and Law Enforcement Affairs